kantega/vipps-demo/library/README.md

 Vipps endpoint URI paths are all mapped at ```/vipps/v2```

     NOTE!
-The Vipps documentation specifies that Vipps will append e.g. '/v2/payments/**' to your base callback url, indicating that the natural base callback url should be '<your site>/vipps', but this is not what I've experienced.
+The Vipps documentation specifies that Vipps will append e.g. '/v2/payments/**' to your base callback url, indicating that the natural base callback url would be '<your site>/vipps', however because we will append '/vipps' to your provided base url, the correct base url should be '<your site>'.
-    Callbacks are successfully handled at base url '<your site>', with current appended URI paths (i.e. /vipps/v2/**).

-    This may change...

 ## Limitations